Hammarn/Populationsgenomik/README.md

 Run the smartpca package in Eigensoft by typing

 ```
-module load eigensoft/5.0.1/
+module load eigensoft

 smartpca -p PopStrucIn1.par
 ```

 The outputfiles are .evec and .eval

-In the .evec file is the main output for the number of PCs that you specified in the .par file.
-The first row is the Eigenvalues for each of you PCs the rest of the rows list your Pop:Ind specification, the PCs and their loadings and your PopNumber at the end. in the .eval is all the eigenvalues that were extracted.
+In the `.evec` file is the main output for the number of PCs that you specified in the .par file.
+The first row is the Eigenvalues for each of you PCs the rest of the rows list your Pop:Ind specification, the PCs and their loadings and your PopNumber at the end. in the `.eval` is all the eigenvalues that were extracted.
 To work out the percentage of variation each PC explain, you divide your particular PC eigenvalue by the sum over all the eigenvalues.

 We will plot the PCs in R now